Julius Peppers: NFL records and accomplishments

-Television

-Julius Peppers' name was the basis for the character "Julius Pepperwood", written by Nick Miller in the show New Girl.

 Personal life

 In February 2009, Peppers donated $500,000 to a scholarship program that supports black students at his alma mater of North Carolina.
-His donation would go to the Light on the Hill Society Scholarship, a tribute to UNC's earliest black graduates which helps alumni and friends support black freshmen who show the potential for academic excellence at UNC and after they graduate.
+His donation went to the Light on the Hill Society Scholarship, a tribute to UNC's earliest black graduates which helps alumni and friends support black freshmen who show the potential for academic excellence at UNC and after they graduate.